 When Delta Airlines sent an email to customers on March 15, one of the first items addressed was its efforts to protect customers who have to fly during the pandemic.
 “You have my promise that our team is going above and beyond the guidance of the Centers for Disease Control and Prevention and the World Health Organization to ensure your safety,” wrote CEO Ed Bastian.
 “We are building on an ever-present focus on cleanliness and continually assessing ways to enhance your safety throughout the travel experience.”

 When hotel giant Hilton sent an email two days prior, the company also stressed mindfulness.
-“At Hilton, we believe it is in challenging times like these that the power of hospitality is needed most of all,” penned President & CEO Chris Nassetta, noting that staff are enacting new safety protocols, and that Hilton has paused expiration of customer points.
+“At Hilton, we believe it is in challenging times like these that the power of hospitality is needed most of all,” penned President & CEO Chris Nassetta, noting that staff is enacting new safety protocols and that Hilton has paused expiration of customer points.

 Now isn’t the time to be vague or opaque — customers have enough to deal with.
 If you have to pare back services, delay shipping, or implement any other changes to the way you do business, let customers know.
 People appreciate transparency during uncertain times, so make yourself perfectly clear.